Towards an Urban Renaissance

-Towards an Urban Renaissance was a report written by the United Kingdom's Urban Task Force chaired by Lord Rogers of Riverside and published on 29 June 1999.
-It examined the question of how 4 million projected new homes over 25 years, might be accommodated in the UK without further encroachment into the green belt or other areas of countryside.
+105 recommendations for improving towns and cities in England.
+The Urban Task Force was chaired by Lord Rogers of Riverside.

+It examined the question of how 4 million projected new homes over 25 years might be accommodated in the UK without further encroachment into the green belt or other areas of countryside.

+Background

 The review leading to the published report was commissioned by the then Deputy Prime Minister John Prescott in 1998, to identify the causes of urban decline and establish a vision for Britain's cities based on the principles of design excellence, social well-being and environmental responsibility.
 Participants included Peter Hall.

-Towards an Urban Renaissance resulted in the Our Towns and Cities – the Future – The Urban White Paper published in 2000, and was influential in the revised Planning policy guidance note 3: Housing (PPG 3) which was also published in 2000.

-Rogers published an independent update titled Towards a Strong Urban Renaissance in 2005.
-The report is seen as a milestone in the development of New London Vernacular, an responsive architectural style observed in London from about 2010 onwards.